outisfun/hs-interactive-story-framework-2/README.md

 Saving the new data.yml file compiles the markup, scripts and styles again.
 Now you can view the page in dist!

 !!!
 Important: the custom IDs can be anything, but should not be repeated.

+### Managing assets

+You can upload all your assets (during testing and previews) to Google Cloud, z.B.: interactive-development.hsnb.io/YYYY-MM-projectName/assets.

 ### Available Modules